Ronald Bowlby: Ordained ministry

 Bowlby's first post after ordination was as a curate at St Luke's, Pallion, Sunderland 1952–1956.
 He was then priest in charge of St Aidan's, Billingham (1956-1966) and Vicar of Croydon (1966-1972) before his ordination to the episcopate.

 Bowlby was nominated to Newcastle on 27 November 1972 and consecrated 6 January 1973.
 He was translated to Southwark on 14 December 1980.

 He retired in August 1991.
 He remained an honorary fellow at Trinity College, Oxford.

 His interest was in housing matters and he served as president of the National Federation of Housing Associations from 1984 to 1988 and of the Churches' National Housing Coalition from 1991 to 1994.

-Family
+Personal life

 In 1956 he married Elizabeth Trevelyan Monro.
 The couple had three sons and two daughters.

+Death

 After his retirement from his last bishopric he lived in Shrewsbury, Shropshire, dying in December 2019 at the age of 93.